neuroinformatics-unit/derotation/joss-paper/paper.md

 # Functionality
 The core of the `derotation` package is a line-by-line affine transformation.
 It operates by first establishing a precise mapping between each scanned line in the movie and the rotation angle of the sample at that exact moment in time.
 It then applies an inverse rotation transform to each line around a specified or estimated center of rotation.
 Finally, the corrected lines are reassembled into frames, producing a movie that appears as if the sample had remained stationary.

-## Data Ingestion and Synchronization
-The package accepts two types of input formats depending on the processing approach:

-**end to end pipelines (`FullPipeline` and `IncrementalPipeline`):**
-Designed to handle data loading, parameter validation, processing, and saving outputs, while also generating logs and debugging plots to ensure quality control.

-**low-level core function:**
-Advanced users can bypass the pipeline workflows and use the core line-by-line derotation function directly by providing the original movie and an array of rotation angles for each line.

-This modular design allows users with custom experimental setups to integrate the `derotation` algorithm into their own analysis scripts while still benefiting from the line-by-line derotation logic.
+## Modular Design
+`derotation` is designed with modularity in mind, catering to both novice users and advanced programmers.

-## End to end Pipelines
+### End to end Pipelines
 For ease of use, `derotation` provides two high-level processing workflows tailored to common experimental paradigms.
 The pipelines are designed for experimental setups with synchronized rotation and imaging data.
 The required inputs are:

-- An array of analog signals containing timing and rotation information, typically including the start of a new line and frame, when the rotation system is active, and the rotation position feedback;
+- Arrays of analog signals containing timing and rotation information, typically including the start of a new line, the start of a new frame, when the rotation system is active, the rotation position feedback;
 - A CSV file describing speeds and directions.

 - `FullPipeline` is engineered for experimental paradigms involving randomized, clockwise or counter-clockwise rotations.
 It assumes that there will be complete 360° rotations of the sample.
 As part of its workflow, it can optionally estimate the center of rotation automatically using Bayesian optimization, which minimizes residual motion in the corrected movie.